North Philadelphia: Racial demographics

 Most of North Philadelphia's population is made up of African Americans and Puerto Ricans.
 The eastern half of North Philadelphia has one of the highest concentrations of Puerto Ricans in the country, this section of North Philadelphia is over 75% Puerto Rican, and over half of Philadelphia's Puerto Rican population resides in this section of the city.
 North Philadelphia also has a high concentration of Black Muslims.
 The area also has significant Irish and other White Americans, Dominican, Haitian, Cuban, Korean and Polish populations, among others.
 About half of the population lives below the poverty line.

 Crime

 Most of Philadelphia's crime pertains to the drug trade.
-In a 2007 Philadelphia Weekly article journalist Steve Volk states that anti-drug activists said that North Philadelphia has a lot of open air recreational drug dealing because the act is a tradition and because many areas have consistent poverty.
+In a 2007 Philadelphia Weekly article journalist Steve Volk states that anti-drug activists said that North Philadelphia has a lot of open air recreational drug dealing because the act is a tradition and because multiple areas have consistent poverty.
 Though several blighted Philadelphia neighborhoods are known for open-air drug dealing, as well as open-air drug using, the "North Philly Badlands" is notorious nationwide for it.
-Many North Philadelphia neighborhoods are blighted, and abound in abandoned homes and vacant lots.
+A number of North Philadelphia neighborhoods are blighted, and abound in abandoned homes and vacant lots.